caiiiycuk/js-dos/6.22/current/docs/api/js-dos-ts/js-dos-options.md

-   autolock: Mouse will automatically lock, if you click on the screen.
+   Mouse will automatically lock, if you click on the screen.
 (Press CTRL-F10 to unlock)

    By default dosbox mouse will follow browser cursor without locking.
    It means that js-dos will not take exclusive control over mouse pointer.